tkeer/flattable/readme.md

 ```

 ### Update book's flattable on country update
-> Assigns null values when country is deleted
+> Assigns null values to flattable when country is deleted

 In `flattableConfig()` of the `Country` model